masc-ucsc/docs/docs/pyrope/12-lnast.md

 ## Attributes

 There are 3 main operations with attributes: set, get, check.
-Each has a corresponding LNAST node (`attr_set`, `attr_get`, `attr_check`).
+The set/get have a corresponding LNAST node (`attr_set`, `attr_get`), the check uses `attr_get` and `cassert` calls.
 Later compiler passes decide what operation to perform in the attr depending on the attribute type.

 Attribute set are in left-hand-side of assignments which can also be in tuple entries.